yifengchen-cc/AFLplusplus/README.md

 non-cryptographic 64 bit hash (xxhash64) and this is used to detect new coverage.

-I am clueless why - but it is ~25% faster than the original map approach.

 What do we loose? the map approach allows for identification when rare edges are traversed (in not too big targets).
 This could be done however if the basic blocks would be sorted and compared -